-If you get a suspicious phone call you can contract Treasury Inspector General for Tax Administration (TIGTA) and the Federal Trade Commision to report the call.
+If you get a suspicious phone call, you can contact the Treasury Inspector General for Tax Administration (TIGTA) and the Federal Trade Commission to report the call.
 If you think you might owe the IRS, call 1-800-829-1040 to verify.

 To learn more about IRS phone scams, see Phone Scams Pose Serious Threat; Remain on IRS Dirty Dozen List of Tax Scams.

 A tax professional can greatly help you with your tax situation.
 They understand tax terms, are comfortable speaking with the IRS, understand your rights, are experienced negotiators, and more.
-If you hire them and give them limited Power of Attorney powers, they can act on your behalf.
+If you hire them and give them limited authority under a Power of Attorney, they can act on your behalf.

 An IRS tax representative can:

 When the IRS concludes a tax audit, there are three possible outcomes:

 The IRS proposes changes and you agree with those changes